Emergency Contact Information

 Depart from New Orleans Airport (MSY) between 10am and 1pm* on April 18, 2015.

 *Please contact us at 401-863-7900 or Leadership@brown.edu before making a reservation if your flight is outside of these windows.

 Once you have confirmed you flights, please fill out your itinerary on the Travel Itinerary Google Form.

 Airport Pick-up and Drop-off

-Brown University staff will meet you at the New Orleans Airport for transfer to Annunciation Mission.
-Proceed to the end of the baggage claim area between Terminals C and D. There is a small waiting area where staff will be wearing brightly colored shirts.
+Brown University staff will meet you at the New Orleans Airport for transfer to our housing location with HandsOn New Orleans.
+Proceed to the end of the baggage claim area between Terminals C and D. There is a small waiting area where staff will be wearing “BROWN” t-shirts.
 Call Lauren Watka at 401-523-6218 if you need help.